 Sallie Vest from People Tree £15.40.

 Pink Tie Pyjamas from Saumarez – £10.

 As there’s not a massive amount of choice out there when it comes to ethical pyjamas, I thought I’d turn to the high street too.
-The Good Shopping Guide has recently released a handy ethical guide to the high st. Fat Face and New Look came out tops for ethical shopping on the High Street so I thought I’d look at their sleepwear offerings:
+The Good Shopping Guide has recently released a handy ethical guide to the high st. Fat Face came out tops for ethical shopping on the High Street so I thought I’d look at their sleepwear offerings:

 Fat Face has such a lovely range of sleepwear at the moment.
 The Border Floral Trousers (£32) are my favourite, but these Freesia Tapered Pyjama Trousers (£28) are also very pretty, as are these Lavender Sleep Shorts (£20).

 I also adore this floral Fat Face nightshirt (£32).